 How to Grate Zucchini

-Grated zucchini on a plate with a box grater
+grated squash on a white plate with a box grater

-2. Dry Ingredients – In a medium mixing bowl, whisk together flour, baking powder, baking soda, salt, and cinnamon. *If making this recipe gluten-free, be sure to use GF flour and baking powder.
+2. Dry Ingredients – In a medium bowl, whisk together the flour, baking powder, baking soda, salt, and cinnamon.

-3. Wet Ingredients – In a separate large mixing bowl, add eggs, oil, sugar, and vanilla.
-Whisk until very well blended.
+3. Wet Ingredients – In a large bowl, whisk together the eggs, oil, sugar, and vanilla until well blended.

-4. Combine – Add the flour mixture to the wet ingredients and stir with a whisk until well combined and smooth.
+4. Combine – Add the flour mixture to the wet ingredients and stir just until combined.
+Don’t overmix.

-5. Grate – Grate the zucchini in the large holes of a box grater.
-Add zucchini to the batter along with nuts (or any optional add-ins that you are using), and fold until well incorporated.
+5. Fold in zucchini – Grate the zucchini in the large holes of a box grater and measure the zucchini loosely (do not pack).
+Add zucchini to the batter along with any add-ins you are using, folding just until evenly incorporated.
+The batter will look thick at first, but it loosens as the zucchini is folded in.

 Steps to make zucchini bread with grated zucchini